 Not only will it increase your odds of qualifying for coverage from your number one choice of provider, but it usually means you’ll pay a lower monthly premium as well.

 The fact is, a lot of temporary conditions arise during pregnancy.
-Any of these can affect a life insurance underwriter’s outlook on your risk to their company.
+And any of them can affect a life insurance underwriter’s outlook on your risk to their company.

 Of course, planning ahead is easier said than done, since it’s all but impossible to be prepared for every life event.